jinzaizhichi/dotfiles-5/README.md

 ### Install additional services

-Unfortunatelly [this](http://www.gingerbeardman.com/services/) services are not installable using `brew` but are very much recommended
+Unfortunately [this](http://www.gingerbeardman.com/services/) services are not installable using `brew` but are very much recommended

 ## Terminal setup